Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's shots from beyond the arc.
+- He's attempted 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.

-- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.
+- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.

-- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.
+- On the boards, the Suns are ranked 11th in the NBA, allowing 42.9 rebounds per game.

-- The Suns allow 23.4 assists per game, third-ranked in the NBA.
+- Looking at assists, the Suns have allowed 23.4 per game, third in the league.

-- Looking at 3-pointers, the Suns are third in the league, allowing 11.4 makes per game.
+- In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.

 Kentavious Caldwell-Pope vs. the Suns